New York is the largest US city by population. Its smallest but most densely populated borough, Manhattan, is among the world’s great financial,co ...

 There is a $200 filing fee to file your Articles of Organization with the New York Department of State.

-You will also need to appoint a registered agent, also known as an agent for service of process.
+You will also need to appoint a New York registered agent.
 Your New York registered agent will be responsible for receiving all of the official paperwork sent from the New York Department of State.
-An easy and quick way to get a registered agent is to use ZenBusiness’s online registered agent service.

 Finally, you may be interested in a nonprofit if your business idea has a social purpose.
 A non-profit organization is a legal entity organized and operated for a public or social benefit, as opposed to a business formed to generate a profit for its owners.